BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: The changes allow the initial shot to go further from the player and lessen the chance of accidentally killing oneself.
 Other than extreme scenarios such as Torgue-Cross Promotion used with a Splash Radius passive, one can safely use the Flakker as long as the user isn't running directly into the path of destruction.

-Redline - No change.
+Redline - No change other than a possible damage adjustment.

-Shocker - No change.
+Shocker - No change other than a possible damage adjustment.

 Spade - Now fully automatic, fire rate reduced by 50%.